Alan Gratz is at his best when he writes historical fiction. Prisoner B-3087 is no exception. The novel is a rare treat!

 Ten-year-old Yanek entertains his family with an after-dinner light show when the Germans invade his hometown of Kraków, Poland.
 Days later a wall is built forming the Jewish ghetto.
 After this, a series of rules changes Yanek’s life.
 No school for Jews. – His father’s business is taken. – Food is rationed. – A curfew is set. – Germans deport Jews to concentration camps and the Jewish ghetto.
 Yanek’s family must share their apartment with three other families.
 Yanek must work in a tailor’s shop.

 When Yanek turns 13, he and his father sneak out to an abandoned building to give Yanek a secret bar mitzvah ceremony.
 Soon afterward, Yanek sees his parents being deported.
 Yanek decides to keep working at the tailor shop in hopes of not being deported.
 This, however, is the very reason he is taken.
-Tailors are needed at the concentration camp.
+Germans want tailors at the concentration camp.
 Yanek lives through ten concentration camps and two death marches over the next three years.